foot long 1904 Hendey toolmakers' lathe

 the basement window, which was no more than twelve inches high,

-the bed descended a specially-built
+the bed descended a specially-

 Once it reached the floor, the bed was rolled on pipes